pjjanak/react-native-viewport/README.md

 ## Methods
 ***
-Note that any time you request dimensions you will be given an object formatted like so:
+Note that any time you receive dimensions you will be given an object formatted like so:

 ```
 {